aarondwi/together/README.md

 ## Usages

-See the [engine](https://github.com/aarondwi/together/blob/main/engine/engine_test.go), [cluster](https://github.com/aarondwi/together/blob/main/cluster/cluster_test.go), and [combiner](https://github.com/aarondwi/together/blob/main/combiner/combiner_test.go) test files directly for the most up-to-date example.
+To use this library, see the [engine](https://github.com/aarondwi/together/blob/main/engine/engine_test.go), [cluster](https://github.com/aarondwi/together/blob/main/cluster/cluster_test.go), and [combiner](https://github.com/aarondwi/together/blob/main/combiner/combiner_test.go) test files directly for the most up-to-date example.
+For how to write typical business logic as batch, please see [here](https://github.com/aarondwi/batch-logic-example)

 ## Recommendations

 1. Start with simpler pattern, such as those with key-value access only.
-This typically constitute large number of requests, and very simple to batch (akin to `SELECT * FROM a_table_name WHERE some_field IN (...)`, or redis pipelines).
+This typically constitute large number of requests, and very simple to batch (akin to `SELECT * FROM a_table_name WHERE some_field IN (...)`, or redis pipelines, memcache's multi_get).
-2. Pool your request objects, to reduce allocations.
+2. Pool your business objects, to reduce allocations.
 This is another source of non-useful work.
 3. Prefer pessimistic rather than optimistic concurrency control, so you can control how complex your logic should be without rollbacking everything.

 ## Notes

 1. By `batching`, it does not mean a batch processor like [spring batch](https://spring.io/projects/spring-batch), [dbt](https://www.getdbt.com/), [spark](https://spark.apache.org/), or anything like that. `Batching` here means combining/deduplicating/scatter-gather multiple request into (preferably) single request to backend, like how Facebook manages its [memcache's flow](https://www.mimuw.edu.pl/~iwanicki/courses/ds/2016/presentations/08_Pawlowska.pdf) or Quora with their [asynq](https://github.com/quora/asynq).
-2. This is designed to be used in business-level OLTP code, so it is not aiming to be *every-last-cpu-cycle* optimized (in particular, this implementation use `interface{}`, until golang support generics).
+2. This is designed to be used in high level, business OLTP code, so it is not aiming to be *every-last-cpu-cycle* optimized (in particular, this implementation use `interface{}`, which is yet another pointer + allocation, until golang support generics).
 If you have something that can be solved with this pattern, but need a more optimized one, it is recommended to make something similar yourself.
 3. The batching implementation waits on either number of message, or timeout (akin to [kafka](https://kafka.apache.org/)'s `batch.size` and `linger.ms`).
 This is by design, because we either want to batch for throughput, or for saving (if you call 3rd party APIs